 | Health | Healthy dog with few issues | Allergies, dental problems, or chronic illness |

-| Location | Small town or rural area | Big city or high-cost area |
+| Location | Small town or lower-cost area | Big city or high-cost area |

-| Lifestyle | Home often, no travel | Frequent travel, boarding or pet sitters |
+| Lifestyle | Home often, little travel | Frequent travel, boarding, or pet sitters |

 | Insurance | Emergency savings only | Full pet insurance plan |